vkola-lab/unaah/README.md

 jupyter notebook
 click 'create_binary_mask.ipynb'
 ```
 where you can create and modify your own masking scripts.
+### YOU MAY NEED ADDITIONAL SCRIPTS TO GROUP YOUR TRAINING AND VALIDATION DATA.

 * **Patching Whole-Slide-Images**